daniestevez/gr-satellites/README.md

     4k8 or 9k6 GMSK telemetry in the 70cm band.
 It uses the GomSpace NanoCom AX100 transceiver in ASM+Golay mode.
 This uses a CCSDS scrambler and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite (436.730MHz).
-  * `astrocast`
+  * `astrocast`, `astrocast_old`
     [Astrocast 0.1](https://space.skyrocket.de/doc_sdat/astrocast-0.htm), which
     transmits 1k2 FSK telemetry in the 70cm band.
 It uses a (somewhat non-standard) FX.25 protocol with a (255,223) CCSDS Reed-Solomon code.
+    The `astrocast_old` decoder is for the protocol variant used until 2019-02-13, which wast not completely compatible with AX.25.
-This FX.25 protocol is not compatible with standard AX.25.
-You must use FM mode to receive this satellite (437.150MHz).
+    You must use FM mode
+    to receive this satellite (437.150MHz).
   * `aausat_4`
     [AAUSAT-4](http://www.space.aau.dk/aausat4/), which transmits 2k4 or 9k6 GFSK